Next-generation global gravitational-wave detector network: Impact of detector orientation on compact binary coalescence and stochastic gravitational-wave background searches: Introduction

 In order to show the impact of different network alignment factors and therefore different arm orientations on key CBC aspects like detection efficiency, localization and distance measurement, we consider a reference binary neutron star (BNS) system on which we estimate these quantities using Bayesian parameter inference, specifically \texttt{PyCBC inference}~\cite{Biwer:2018}.
 This has the benefit that our results are population model independent, in exchange, distinct properties of a population are not considered.

 The paper is structured as follows: in~\cref{sec:metrics} we introduce the two metrics for stochastic and CBC searches along which we will optimize the detector networks.
-The optimization as well as all the properties of the investigated detector configurations is outlined in~\cref{sec:Networks}.
-In~\cref{sec:Stochastic} we have a closer look at the sensitivity of the networks regarding stochastic searches, while in~\cref{sec:CBC} we present the performance of the different networks regarding CBCs on the example of BNS systems.
-This includes detection efficiency, localization and distance measurements.
-We also sketch how the study could be extended to binary black holes (BBHs).
+The optimization as well as all of the properties of the investigated detector configurations are outlined in~\cref{sec:Networks}.
+In~\cref{sec:Stochastic} we have a closer look at the sensitivity of the networks regarding stochastic searches, while in~\cref{sec:CBC} we present the performance of the different networks regarding CBCs on a reference BNS system.
+This includes the standard detection efficiency as well as localization and distance measurements.
+Even though localization is more important in the case of BNS to find an electromagnetic counterpart, we also sketch how the study could be extended to binary black holes (BBHs).
 Finally we summarize and conclude this work in~\cref{sec:Conclusion}.